MicrosoftDocs/customer-insights/ci-docs/audience-insights/apis.md

 4. Copy the value from **scaleUnitUri** and replace the server address (https://global.api.ci.ai.dynamics.com) in your address bar with it.

-## Functionalities served with the Customer Insights Open Data Protocol APIs
+## Functionalities served through Open Data Protocol APIs

 - PUT API: /api/instances/{instanceId}/data/{relativePath}